ajarara/jarmac.org/README.md

 ## Repro
 I do not suggest git cloning this.
-I'd rather you read the document, specifically with [#deploy](deploy) as that is how I do everything that isn't blog writing.
+I'd rather you read this document, specifically [deploy](#deploy) as that is how I do everything that isn't blog writing.

 First, you need either a shared hosting provider or a VPS of your own.
 I'm currently using Ramnode for a (very) cheap VPS, as my needs are miniscule.
 I do not like how locked down shared hosting is, and I don't really want to play ball with cpanel if I can help it.